AndersParkHansen/Readme-Robot/README.md

 node index.js
 ```

-The script will read the contents of `index.js` (change file name in the code to read another file) and compare it with the existing `README.md` file.
-If the README file doesn't exist, it will generate a new one based on the code.

-## How it works
+## Github Setup

+To set up the Github action, follow these steps:

+1. Create a new file named `Documentation Check.yml` in the `.github/workflows` directory of your repository.
+2. Copy the contents of the provided `Documentation Check.yml` file into your newly created file.
+3. Add your OpenAI API key as a secret in your repository settings.
+Name the secret `OPENAI_API_KEY`.

+## Github Usage

-0. The Documentation Check.yml Github Action in the .github/workflows runs on remote pushes to Github (yes, in this repo it checks the index.js script in the root, so it kind of scans a version of itself)
+1. The `Documentation Check.yml` Github Action in the `.github/workflows` runs on remote pushes to Github (yes, in this repo it checks the `index.js` script in the root, so it kind of scans a version of itself).
-1. The script in .github/workflows loads the required modules and configures the OpenAI API client with the provided API key.
+2. The script in `.github/workflows` loads the required modules and configures the OpenAI API client with the provided API key.
-2. It reads the contents of the `index.js` file in the repo root.
+3. It reads the contents of the `index.js` file in the repo root.
-3. If a `README.md` file exists, it compares the contents of the README and the code, and suggests changes.
+4. If a `README.md` file exists, it compares the contents of the README and the code, and suggests changes.
 If the README file doesn't exist, it generates a new one based on the code.
-4. The script calls the OpenAI API with the prepared messages and logs the suggested changes or new README content.
+5. The script calls the OpenAI API with the prepared messages and logs the suggested changes or new README content.

 ## TODO